-The materials discovery project is a collaboration between the Institute for Computational Sustainability (ICS), the van Dover Group (Materials Science & Engineering Department), the Energy Materials Center at Cornell (emc²), and the Joint Center for Artificial Photosynthesis (JCAP).
+The materials discovery project is a collaboration between the Institute for Computational Sustainability (ICS), the Cornell Materials Science & Engineering Department, and the Joint Center for Artificial Photosynthesis (JCAP).

 This is contributing to a larger effort in high-throughput materials science, which is part of the Materials Genome Initiative (MGI).

 The Andean Amazon is in the midst of a hydropower boom.
 More than 150 new dams are proposed across four Amazonian countries (Bolivia, Brazil, Ecuador, and Peru), with more already under construction.
 Environmental impacts are assessed for individual dams—but what is the combined cost of the hydropower explosion for biodiversity, fisheries, navigation, and other benefits provided by intact rivers?
 This multidisciplinary team will develop a framework for evaluating cumulative impacts in areas of rapid hydropower growth.
 The new models will guide design of more sustainable dam networks that meet hydropower targets while preserving key ecosystem services.